BiffoQ/nmrlineshapeanalyser/docs/index.md

 ``nmrlineshapeanalyser`` is an open-source Python package designed to make peak deconvolution or line shape analysis in 1D NMR spectrum easier.

-This package is for now only compatible with Bruker's NMR data.
+This package is compatible with Bruker's NMR data and spectrum data saved in a CSV files (see User's guide).

 # Why ``nmrlineshapeanalyser``?
   - it offers an easy and fast processing of either lineshape spectral analysis or peak deconvolution